The current London Ultra Low Emission Zone is expanding

 Going electric will save you money on the ULEZ fees and cut your vehicle running cost down.
 For example, did you know that the Renault Kangoo ZE, our best-selling all-electric van, costs only around £5 to charge in full? (read our Kangoo ZE full review here).
 We understand that the EVs are still new.
 Some of our customers are not sure if the electric van will be a good choice for their business.
 Nevertheless, our Electric Van Guide should help you understand the advantages and disadvantages of leasing an all-electric vehicle.
 With low monthly rentals on the Renault Kangoo ZE van lease, the cost of leasing this commercial vehicle is affordable, which is definitely an advantage.

-What can you do if you want to try an electric van without the long-term commitment?
+What can you do if you want to try an electric van without a long-term commitment?
 We know it happens, vehicles that once seemed perfect might no longer meet your business needs or your circumstances change.
 The good news is that you can now lease our electric Mercedes eVito van for 1 year only, giving you the pleasure of sampling an electric vehicle while saving costs when driving through London.
-This is a super special electric van leasing deal to give our customers a chance to try an electric van without long term commitment.
+This is a super special electric van leasing deal to give our customers a chance to try an electric van without a long term commitment.

 Getting caught in the Ultra Low Emission Zone?
 Don't worry, we've got your back.

 Whether you're looking for a low or zero-emissions car for personal use, a company car suitable for operating in the ULEZ or a low-emission electric van lease to carry your business in the expanded Ultra Low Emission Zone - CVC will give you free and honest advice and help you find the best car or commercial van leasing deal so you can avoid costly charges.
 Get in touch today to discuss your requirements.